sdan/openanimator/README.md

 ### improvements:

-move rendering engine into a cf worker, use improved tool calling with ai sdk
+use claude, move rendering engine into a cf worker, use improved tool calling with ai sdk